-Generational Diversity Strategy (PDF, 2.7MB) acknowledges that people of all ages bring different and valuable perspectives and insights to each other and the communities we serve.
+Generational Diversity workforce strategy acknowledges that people of all ages bring different and valuable perspectives and insights to each other and the communities we serve.
 Creating inclusive work cultures maximises the performance, wellbeing and engagement of all staff and allows us to better serve the students of Queensland.

 This strategy aims to prepare our workforce for the future.
 It is designed in a way that recognises and respects the needs of individuals at every life stage and encourage workplace cultures where every employee feels valued for who they are regardless of age.

-If you have any questions about workforce inclusion and diversity in the department, please email the Diversity, Culture and Engagement team at
+If you have any questions about workforce inclusion and diversity in the department, or you require the strategies in an alternative format, please email the Inclusion and Diversity team at